 This is better than many hatchbacks, and even a few crossovers.
 It’s miles ahead of the Honda Insight, as well as Toyota’s sedan hybrids.
-The only competitor that comes close is the Hyundai Ioniq, but the Prius still wins out on practicality.
+The only competitor that comes close is the Hyundai Ioniq Hybrid, but the Prius still wins out on practicality.

 Not fast, but it doesn’t need to be.
 Even with an engine and an electric motor or two, the total output of the Prius is just 121 horsepower.
 This means that acceleration is best described as leisurely.

-These are impressive numbers, exceeded only by the Hyundai Ioniq Hybrid (which manages a shocking 58 mpg combined).
+These are impressive numbers, exceeded only by the Ioniq Hybrid, which manages a shocking 58 mpg combined.

 Too many contours.
-The quirky looks of the Prius are part of what made it such a hit, but as hybrids have gone mainstream, the Prius has struggled to find its look.
-The 2019 model tries hard to be unique with a pronounced snout, angular fangs, and a split rear window, It’s a lot to take in, and, to our eyes, maybe a bit too much.
+The quirky looks of the Toyota Prius are part of what made it such a hit, but as hybrids have gone mainstream, it has struggled to find its look.
+The 2019 model tries hard to be unique with a pronounced snout, angular fangs, and a split rear window.
+It’s a lot to take in, and, to our eyes, maybe a bit too much.